spencerharris63/FlexNav/README.md

 ### A Note For Windows Users

 A rough equivalent to Mac's Terminal app is [Powershell](https://docs.microsoft.com/en-us/powershell/) but there are important differences.
 Alternatives to Powershell include the shell that comes with [Git for Windows](https://gitforwindows.org/) aka "Git Bash."
-I suggest using Git Bash instead of Powershell on Windows.
+I suggest using Git Bash instead of Powershell on Windows for this exercise.

 <hr />